Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - update how many epochs = 20 , UPDATE_MANY_EPOCHS  (only for 3rd approach)

 ## Learning Algorithm - PPO
 I use the Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/) in continous action space to try to solve the assignment.
-PPO was [recently used](https://www.nature.com/articles/s41586-021-04357-7) to train a reinforcment agent to outracing champion Gran Turismo drivers in Sony's PlayStation game Gran Turismo.<br>

 **ADD PPO explanation** <br>